 Answer Key: (1) Reducing or eliminating snacks and apps to reduce expenses; working for her dad and grandad to increase her income.
-(2) Answers will vary, but tota income expenses more will vary, but tota or weekly savings will equal the number of weeks.
+(2) Answers will vary, but torome will vary, but 5140 divided by weekly savings will equal the number of weeks.